 TMDSAS requires applicants to submit three Letters of Evaluation from individual faculty members, or one "committee" evaluation.
 The HPAC performs the committee evaluations, upon request.
 The Committee is appointed by the Dean of the College of Agriculture, Science and Engineering.
 The deadline for requesting an HPAC evaluation is June 1 of each year.
+MCAT scores are required for the HPAC to complete and submit your evaluation.
 For further information, or to request a committee evaluation, please contact: